 This habitat is mainly located around the margins of the Mosses, where the bog hydrology has been disrupted by peat removal, drainage and the interception of rainfall, transpiration and root growth of dense trees, scrub and rhododendron.
-Degraded bog is largely dominated by purple moor-grass Molinia caerulea and birch Betula spp and there are some areas of dense rhododendron, where other vegetation is generally absent.
+Degraded bog is largely dominated by purple moor-grass Molinia caerulea, bracken Pteridium aquilinum or bilberry Vaccinium myrtillus under birch Betula spp and there are some areas of rhododendron.
 The feedback effect of lowering of the water table followed by increasing dominance of trees, shrubs and purple moor-grass means that, without intervention, the peat and vegetation will continue to degrade.